anamba/public_suffix.cr/README.md

 The API, README and specs are inspired by [publicsuffix-ruby](https://github.com/weppos/publicsuffix-ruby), but the code itself is all new, and the gem and shard are not otherwise related in any way.

+Note that the public suffix dat file is embedded at compile time and parsed into a constant on startup.
+This will increase the size on disk, startup time, and baseline memory usage of the final binary accordingly (by approx 200KB, 20ms and ?MB respectively).

 ## Installation

 1. Add the dependency to your `shard.yml`: